metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 - Finally you may want to import your exported firewall policy, this will not bring problem back.
 - Next time make sure not to run `Set-NetworkProfile` if there is no valid reason.

+## The maximum number of concurrent operations for this user has been exceeded

+This error may happen when using PS Core to deploy firewall because in PS Core up to 3 sessions may be created during initial configuration while using single PS Core console.
+This means if second console is opened it will exceed the default value of 5 sessions.

+There are few solutions:

+1. Close down all PS Core consoles, wait some time and try again with single PS Core console.

+2. You can increase the limit in `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`, here search for `MaxShellsPerUser` and increase the value to 10, 20 or more, default is 5.

+3. If nothing works the easiest workaround is to use Windows PowerShell for the time being.

 [Table of Contents](#table-of-contents)